bagder/http3-explained/en/specs.md

 # The specifications

-Here's a collection of the latest official drafts for the various parts and components of QUIC and HTTP/3.
+Here is a collection of the latest official drafts for the various parts and components of QUIC and HTTP/3.

 ## Invariants